csc-training/geocomputing_course/materials/parallel_python.md

 * [osmnx](https://osmnx.readthedocs.io/en/stable/index.html) for routing

 ## Python parallel libraries
 The parallel spatial libraries are still developing and do not support very wide range of functionality, so often these do not fit all requirements.
-Or if you are changing an existing serial code to parallel.
-Then the next option is to write parallel coude yourself.
-The basic Python code runs in serial mode, so usually some changes to code are needed to benefit from parallel computing.
+If you are changing an existing serial code to parallel, the next option is to write parallel code yourself.
+Basic Python code runs in serial mode, so usually some changes to code are needed to benefit from parallel computing.

 Python has many libraries to support parallelization:

    * Multi-core: `multiprocessing` and `joblib`
    * Multi-core or multi-node: **`dask`** and `mpi4py`

 If unsure, start with Dask, it is one of the newest, most versatile and easy to use.
-But Dask has many options and alternatives, `multiprocessing` might be easier to learn as first.
+But Dask has many options and alternatives, `multiprocessing` might be easier to learn at first.
 All of the above mentioned spatial libraries use Dask, except `osmnx`, which uses `multiprocessing`.

 :::{admonition} How many cores I can use?
 :class: tip.

-If you need to check in code, how many cores you can use, use:
+If you need to check in code how many cores you can use, use:
 ```
 len(os.sched_getaffinity(0))
 ```